 (b) Distribution.
-(1) The distribution for orders (GSA Form 300) that do not exceed \$2,500, except those orders charged to the General Supply Fund (255X) or those which anticipate periodic billing, will be as follows:
+(1) The distribution for orders (GSA Form 300) that do not exceed S2,500, except those orders charged to the General Supply Fund (255X) or those which anticipate periodic billing, will be as follows:

-- Copy 1 Paying Office (Original)-Retain in the contract file or send to the program office within the service or region responsible for preparing the receiving report (Copy 6).
-DO NOT send to the paying office until the invoice is received and approved for payment. - Copy 2 Contractor's original - Copy 3 Purchase File (Contracting/Ordering Officer) - Copy 4 Purchase Office (Distribution as necessary) - Copy 5 Consignee - Copy 6 Receiving Report (Paying Office) - Copy 7 Memorandum (Distribution as necessary)
+Copy 1 Paying Office (Original)-Retain in the contract file or send to the program office within the service or region responsible for preparing the receiving report (Copy 6).
+DO NOT send to the paying office until the invoice is received and approved for payment. involce is received and approved for payment.
+Copy 2 Contractor's original Copy 3 Purchase File (Contracting/Ordering Officer)

+- Copy 3 Purchase File (Contracting/Ordering Officer) - Copy 4 Purchase Office (Distribution as necessary) - Copy 5 Consignee - Copy 6 Receiving Report (Paying Office) - Copy 7 Memorandum (Distribution as necessary)